openhab/openhab-docs/developers/index.md

 Addons and the core itself are written in Java.
 Java is not hard to learn, but it helps if you have a general technical understanding of programming languages.

-The different guides of this chapter assume that you are familiar with Java 8 and a rough idea of Git's workflow(eg "checkout", "branches", "push").
+The different guides of this chapter assume that you are somewhat familiar with Java 8 and that you have a rough idea of Git's workflow (eg "checkout", "branches", "push").

 ## Choose the Right Concept